wmac001/arc-overhang-orcaslicer-integration/README.md

 ## 7. Room for Improvement
 We would be happy if you contribute!
 Currently the biggest issue is severe warping, when the infill layers above are printed.
-Suggestions?
+Do you have Suggestions?

-Further optimize the settings or make the use more convinient.
+Further optimize the settings or add features like z-hop.
-You could prevent warping by automaticly slowing down in the next few layers (eg 2mm).
+You could reduce warping by automaticly slowing down in the next few layers (eg 2mm).
-You could make the algorithm hole tolerant, is a little complicated though.
-Feel free to give it a try!

 ## 8. Printer Compatibility